Learn how to be a responsible fisher. Everyone has a responsibility to help protect fish stocks for future generations.

 Use a dehooker to remove hooks and quickly release fish.

 - Try to release fish while still in the water or minimise the time they are out of the water.

 - Don't leave rods unattended.

 - Use barbless or circle hooks.

-- Avoid barotrauma (when the swim bladder expands when brought up from deep water) by bringing the fish slowly to the surface.
+- Bring fish to the surface slowly to avoid barotrauma (when the swim bladder expands if brought up from deep water).
 Use a release weight to return it to the sea floor if you are not keeping it.

 Use a fish dehooker to remove hooks and quickly release fish